noahlange/gecs/README.md

 import { Entity, Component, System } from 'tecs';
 ```

-## Inspiration

-There are a lot of ECS frameworks written for various JS runtimes (particular shout-out goes to [ecsy](https://ecsy.io/), from which this takes quite a bit of inspiration), but the ones I read felt kinda clunky.
-Lots of tedious method chaining (`.addComponent(Foo).addComponent(Bar)`), while still requiring substantial programmer attention to the data structures being passed around.

-So how about something a little terser and more declarative, and with TypeScript integration?
-That idea seemed promising, so I sketched out the code I wanted to write and then tried to figure out how to make it work; this is the result.

 ## Entities & Components

 An Entity is a loose wrapper around an arbitrary collection of Components.

 Each component extends the `Component` class and must define a static `type` property.
-This property should also be readonly, or TS won't be able to resolve the name of the Component.
+This property should be `readonly`, defined in an accessor or otherwise annotated `as const`, or TypeScript won't be able to resolve its name.

 ```typescript
 export class Position extends Component {